No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ```

-We will proceed to cover the use of the files in the project.
+We will proceed to cover the use of these files in the project.

-### Part 3.1: Landing page ⟶ _Layout.cshmtl component
+### Part 3.1: Landing page ⟶ _Layout.cshtml component

 This file was already present from the project setup and had only a few key changes and additions made to it.